ElaMCB/ElaMCB.github.io/docs/QA-AI-TRANSFORMATION-ROADMAP.md

 # QA to AI-First QA: Transformation Roadmap

+---

+## 🔒 **TEASER VERSION - Full Roadmap Available as Premium Feature**

+> **This is a comprehensive teaser** showcasing the complete framework structure, methodologies, and results.
+The full implementation includes detailed templates, tool evaluation matrices, week-by-week execution plans, training materials, and 1-on-1 implementation support.

+**💡 Interested in the complete transformation package?** [Contact for Premium Access](https://linkedin.com/in/elenamereanu)

+---

 > A practical implementation strategy for transitioning traditional QA teams to AI-augmented quality engineering.
 Designed from the perspective of an AI Implementation Manager leading organizational transformation.

 **Author:** Elena Mereanu - AI-First Quality Engineer